obrie/retrokit/README.md

 If anyone has better sources or wants to build better manuals, I'd fully support that effort.

+### Reference Guides

+In addition to the game manuals themselves, reference "cheat" sheets have been created for each individual system with documentation on what controls / hotkeys are available for the system and how they map between the original controller and your controller.

+The intention behind these reference guides is to make it easy to look up what controls are available rather than having to look up the controls in RetroPie or RetroArch documentation.

+These guides include:

+* System features available (e.g. cheats, netplay, etc.)
+* Keyboard controls
+* Hotkey configurations
+* Images of the system's original controller
+* Images of RetroArch's controller configuration
+* Game-specific controller overrides

+The guides can be viewed by loading the manual via manualkit's configured hotkey and scrolling to the end of the manual (you can just go in reverse if you're on the first page of the manual).
+If the game has no manual, an image will be displayed saying "No Manual".
+However, you'll still be able to scroll forward to the reference guide.

 ## Storage Capacity

 The default filters assume that there is 1TB of capacity available for installing